 Place a grill or heavy saute pan — preferably cast iron — over a burner set to medium-high heat, and add enough oil to coat the bottom.
 Preheat your oven to 375 degrees F. Add the meat and cook for 2 to 3 minutes per side.

 Slide the entire pan into the oven; if you have a pan with a plastic handle, transfer the steak to a baking sheet first.
 Roast the meat for about 10 minutes; check it often to be sure it doesn't overcook.

 Cook or freeze your London Broil within three to five days of the "sell by" date, as advised by the USDA Food Safety and Inspection Service.
 Save leftovers for a second tasty meal, but discard any meat that's been at room temperature for more than two hours.
 Consume your leftovers within three to four days to reduce risk of foodborne illness, according to the USDA Food Safety and Inspection Service.

 Let the London broil come to room temperature before you grill, broil or sear it so that it cooks more evenly.
 Once the London broil is done cooking, let it rest for about 10 minutes so the juices settle and don't spew out when you slice into it.
 Cut the steak into thin strips, against the grain, to make it less chewy.

-Quick marinade ideas include soy sauce, minced garlic, chopped scallions and sesame oil; fresh thyme, balsamic vinegar and olive oil; or dried Italian herbs, Dijon mustard, lemon juice and olive oil.
-Allow the meat to marinate for about 8 hours prior to cooking.
+More quick marinade ideas include soy sauce, minced garlic, chopped scallions and sesame oil; fresh thyme, balsamic vinegar and olive oil; or dried Italian herbs, Dijon mustard, lemon juice and olive oil.
+Allow the meat to marinate for about eight hours prior to cooking.